andrewplotner/katacoda-scenarios/Compression Archive/step4.md

-Decompress the tar file into a new directory called "/root/var/log "
+Decompress the tar file while in the root home directory